trygvebw/everydream/README.md

 You can also organize subfolders for each character if you wish to train many characters so you can add and remove them, and easily track that you are balancing the number of images for each.

+If you are training multiple subjects, it is best to balance the amount of training data for each.
+Subjects should have an even mix per subject.
+Some styles will take at the same time as subjects with fewer training images of them.

-## Ground truth data sources and data engineering
+## Ground truth data sources and data engineering for larger scale training

 Visit [EveryDream Data Engineering Tools](https://github.com/victorchall/EveryDream) to find a **web scraper** that can pull down images from the Laion dataset along with an **Auto Caption** script to prepare your data.
 You should consider that your first step before using this trainer if you wish to train a significant number of characters and if you wish to keep them or the general shared style of your subjects or art styles from bleeding into the rest of the model.